Amy B. Sweeney, Ed.D., MSN, RN, CNE, CHSE

 Specialty: Transitional challenges, community baccalaureate study

-• Center for Clinical Learning
+• Division of Simulation and Clinical Learning

 Dr. Amy Sweeney has been teaching full time in the Entry to Baccalaureate Practice Division for Rutgers School of Nursing since January of 2015.
 Born and raised in southern New Jersey, she continues to reside in this area with her husband and four children.
 She is currently a fulltime faculty member and the Clinical Learning Coordinator on the Blackwood Campus in Camden County.